-The old fashioned flavor of violet ice cream was popular during the late Victorian Era and throughout the early years of the 20th century.
+This homemade violet ice cream recipe was popular during the late Victorian Era and throughout the early years of the 20th century.

-This unique homemade ice cream with its delicate flavor of violets is good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.
+This unique ice cream with its delicate flavor of violets is a good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.

-You'll discover there's nothing like the unique vintage taste made from all-natural ingredients.
+You'll discover there's nothing like original ice creams made from all-natural ingredients.
 Imagine.
 A frozen treat that's both healthy AND amazingly delicious.
 You CAN have it all!

 Mom's Recipe Scrapbooks (c.
 1920s)